 Activate only when designated window opened Data Transfer object transfers data only when the designated window is opened.
-Source address Data Transfer object reads the data from [Source Address].
-Destination address Data Transfer object writes the data to [Destination Address].
+High priority Assign a higher priority level for this data transfer.
+Please note that this could result in a reduced screen refresh rate.
+Source Data Transfer object reads the data from [Source Address]. address Destination Data Transfer object writes the data to [Destination Address] address Data Transfer object writes the data to [Destination Address].
 Notification When enabled, the system will set the designated address ON or OFF when it's ready for data transfer.
-Follow The notification bit will reset to its original state once the system starts transferring data.
+Follow The notification bit will reset to its original state once the system finishes data transfer.